Berlin-Spandau railway station

 Is it wheelchair accessible?

-Most modern railway stations, including Berlin-Spandau, are designed to accommodate passengers with mobility issues, but check for specific facilities on the official website.
+Berlin-Spandau railway station is designed to accommodate passengers with mobility issues, but it’s advisable to check the official website for specific accessibility features.

 Can I buy tickets online?